 A long 3 years wait for a trekking pass to Agastyarkoodam finally met fruition during Christmas!
 It’s the magical atmosphere, adventurous trail, natural beauty, cultural significance that make it every trekker’s dream!
 Just 100 passes are issued every 3 days during the off season.
 Which exactly makes it a much sought after and something worth the wait!
 Agastyarkoodam is a protected forest area in the Western Ghats between Kerala and Tamil Nadu, recognised by the UNESCO, and is a biological hotspot.
 It is home to many rare and diverse flora and fauna, including thousands of species of medicinal plants.
 At 1,868 meters height, it derives its name from sage Agasthya.
 Kani tribe, one of the oldest surviving tribes in the world live there indigenously and depend on the forests for their livelihood.
 They are working closely with the Kerala Forest Dept. as trek guides.
 This trek is one of the most diverse ones in the Western Ghats as it takes you through lush green forests, open grassland...

 Kashmir Great Lakes trek!!!
-The green meadows, snowy mountains, turquoise lakes, and the post-trail blues!!
+The green meadows, snowy white mountains, turquoise lakes, and the post-trail blues!!

 Me and 3 trek buddies plunged into this adventure along with an amazing team of 15 in the first wk of Aug.
 The trek started from Sonamarg, a popular tourist destination in Kashmir.
 After a scenic 4 hrs drive from Srinagar, we stayed at Gagangir, a little ahead of Sonmarag.
 A good sleep & we welcomed a clear bright morning the next day.
 With a heavy breakfast and a day backpack, we started our trek at Shitkadi.
 It was a gradual ascent for the first couple of hours.
 Sonamarg is seen from the top, surrounded by snowy mountains and the Thajiwas glacier was visible then.
 It was a moderate hike through zigzagging trails which soon entered a beautiful forest of Maple and Pine trees.
 The trail ended in an open flat field and that was our first stop, the Tabletop.
 Being a defense sensitive area there was an army check post scrutinizing our ID cards.
 The setting of meadows with horses, sheep and mountain goats grazing around, the glacier waters flowing close by is a set taken for endless wal...